Regulations of the BlueTruck24.co.uk online store

-All prices of the goods made available on the Shop’s website are in Polish zloty, euro, pound sterling, Canadian dollar and include all their components, including duties and taxes, but do not include delivery costs.
+All prices of the goods made available on the Shop’s website are in euro, pound sterling, dollar and include all their components, including duties and taxes, but do not include delivery costs.
 Delivery costs shall be borne by the Buyer.

 1.By the sales contract, the Seller undertakes to transfer the ownership of the item offered through the Shop to the Buyer and to give it to him, and the Buyer undertakes to collect the item and pay the price to the Seller.

-- The order is placed after the Buyer selects the item with the “Send message to the seller” “Is this item available” function and then presses the “Send” button.
+- The order is placed after the Buyer selects the item with the “Add to card” “Proceed to checkout” function and then presses the “Place order” button.

 - A contract may be concluded either after prior Registration or by Buyers who have not registered an Account.
 Buyers who have not registered are obliged, when placing an order, to provide such personal data as: name, surname, address, e-mail address and contact telephone number.